abulanov/sfc_app/README.md

    * 1st terminal: ```ryu-manager --verbose ./sfc_app.py```
 3. Start test topology in the 2nd terminal:
    * 2nd terminal: ```sudo ./example.py```
-4. Clear flows 2 and 3 (the application preinstalls ones when get started):
-   * 3rd terminal: ```curl -v http://127.0.0.1:8080/delete_flow/2```
-   * 3rd terminal: ```curl -v http://127.0.0.1:8080/delete_flow/3```
-5. Check default OpenFlow rules before SFC applied:
+4. Check default OpenFlow rules before SFC applied:
    * 2nd terminal: ```mininet> h1 traceroute -I h5```
    * 4th terminal: ```for i in {1..5}; do echo s$i; sudo ovs-ofctl -O OpenFlow13 dump-flows s$i  ; done```
    * One hop can be seen, default rules are insatlled
-6. Apply Service Function Chain and check catching rules being installed on OF switches:
+5. Apply Service Function Chain and check catching rules being installed on OF switches:
    * 3rd terminal: ```curl -v http://127.0.0.1:8080/add_flow/3```
    * 4th terminal: ```for i in {1..5}; do echo s$i; sudo ovs-ofctl -O OpenFlow13 dump-flows s$i  ; done```
-   * After flow application a catching rule is seen on OF switch.
+   * After flow application  catching rules for both directions are seen on OF switch.
+Flow 3 has a bidirectional VNF in it.
-7. Start traffic running, check steering rules:
+6. Start traffic running, check steering rules:
    * 2nd terminal: ```mininet> h1 traceroute -I h5```
    * 4th terminal: ```for i in {1..5}; do echo s$i; sudo ovs-ofctl -O OpenFlow13 dump-flows s$i  ; done5```
    * Now traffic passes several hops, a catching rule has been replaced with a steering rule.
+7. Check traffic running in reverse direction, check steering rules:
+   * 2nd terminal: ```mininet> h5 traceroute -I h1```
+   * Reverse traffic flow passes several hops as one of the VNFs is bidirectional.
 8. Delete flows
    * 3rd terminal: ```curl -v http://127.0.0.1:8080/delete_flow/3```
    * 2nd terminal: ```mininet> h1 traceroute -I h5```
+   * 4th terminal: ```for i in {1..5}; do echo s$i; sudo ovs-ofctl -O OpenFlow13 dump-flows s$i  ; done```
+   * Data flow passes one hop again, no related rules seen on OF switch
+9. Apply Service Function Chain and check catching rules being installed on OF switches:
+   * 3rd terminal: ```curl -v http://127.0.0.1:8080/add_flow/4```
+   * 4th terminal: ```for i in {1..5}; do echo s$i; sudo ovs-ofctl -O OpenFlow13 dump-flows s$i  ; done```
+   * After flow application a catching rule is seen on OF switch.
+Flow 4 doesn't have a bidirectional VNF in it.
+10. Start traffic running, check steering rules:
+   * 2nd terminal: ```mininet> h1 traceroute -I h4```
+   * 2nd terminal: ```mininet> h4 traceroute -I h1```
+   * 4th terminal: ```for i in {1..5}; do echo s$i; sudo ovs-ofctl -O OpenFlow13 dump-flows s$i  ; done5```
+   * Now traffic passes several hops from h1 to h4, a catching rule has been replaced with a steering rule.
+Traffic from h4 to h1 still passes one hop as there are no bidirectional VNFs on the way.
+11. Delete flows
+   * 3rd terminal: ```curl -v http://127.0.0.1:8080/delete_flow/4```
+   * 2nd terminal: ```mininet> h1 traceroute -I h4```
    * 4th terminal: ```for i in {1..5}; do echo s$i; sudo ovs-ofctl -O OpenFlow13 dump-flows s$i  ; done```
    * Data flow passes one hop again, no related rules seen on OF switch